 This chapter describes the procedure of running Kentico CMS in Medium Trust Level environment and the steps required to configure the system for it.
 It also describes the Precompilation/Deployment procedure and requirements.

-The medium trust level is often used by web hosts on shared servers to prevent applications from accessing certain resources that could be harmful to other websites running on the server.
-Kentico CMS can be used with the default medium trust policy.
-To run the system under medium trust, you need to follow certain rules.
-There are three main components that require higher than medium trust and must be considered in this situation:
+Medium trust level is often used on shared servers by the providers to disallow the applications to access certain resources that could be harmful to other websites running on the server.
+Kentico CMS can be used with default medium trust policy provided with the Microsoft .NET Framework.
+To run the system with medium trust, you need to follow certain rules.
+There are two main components that require higher than medium trust and must be considered in this situation:

-This section applies only if you're using the Staging module.
+This section applies only if you're using content staging.

-The Microsoft.Web.Services3.dll library from the Web Services Extensions 3 (WSE) package which is used by the Staging module requires Full trust permissions because of the low level operations related to the communication protocols.
+Library Microsoft.Web.Services3.dll from the Web Services Extensions 3 (WSE) package which is used by the Content staging module requires Full trust permissions because of the low level operations related to the communication protocols.
 To ensure the proper functionality, the library needs to be registered in the Global Assembly Cache (GAC) of the server.
-The library is provided by Microsoft and most hosting providers pre-install it on their shared servers.
+The library is provided by Microsoft and most of the hosting providers pre-install it on their shared servers.